-In early August, the Victorian government announced further restrictions due to high numbers of restrictions.
-These restrictions have now led to a significant decline in numbers and the restrictions are being gradually eased.
+The strict restrictions introduced by the Victorian government in August following a 'second wave' break out of Coronavirus in this state have successfully lead to 10 days of zero new infections identified and zero deaths.
+These restrictions have now been significantly eased.
 For more information go to this page: COVID 19 Victorian situation.
 This includes information on numbers, what employers must now be doing and more.

 NOTE: this material is being updated and amended regularly.

 During times like this, many of us may feel anxious, and this is natural, given that we are being bombarded with news and information about the COVID-19 pandemic.
 The international organisation Médecins Sans Frontieres has provided some simple tips for coping with stress during the pandemic: Taking care of your mental health during COVID-19 - check it out.
 It will make you feel better.